Stereopoly/stereopoly.github.io/_posts/2016-1-7-16-current-events.markdown

 ## Summary

 This CNN article describes North Korea and how criminals, rebels, and foreign nationals are tortured in horrible conditions.
 8 torture methods are described, including solitary confinement in a 1 meter by 1.2 meter box, holding a set position until exhaustion, and beatings until vomiting blood.
 The article calls out North Korea for their human rights violations and wants them to face international criminal court.
-Up to now, only a warning has been given by the UN and no action has been taken in court.
+Up to now, only a warning has been given by the UN and no action has been taken in court due to China and Russia resisting such action.

 ## Human Rights Impact